-AREA 10 - ANNUAL to 2027 ADDITIONAL NOTES Area known as the Recreation Field.
+AREA 10 - ANNUAL to 2028 ADDITIONAL NOTES Area known as the Recreation Field.
 Predominantly a grassed area used by dog walkers and the annual PCG Open Day event.
 The main resources required to undertake all works within the Management Plan include the Arboricultural Manager, the PCG and other stakeholders.
 Throughout the period of this management plan, the Council will endeavour to strengthen existing links with the PCG, the local community, the Army Foundation College and local schools and stakeholders in order to ensure that projects can be delivered.
 The area contains a small cluster of Japanese Knotweed.
 This will be treated annually by the Council until eradicated.
 It is not be cut, pulled, moved or dispersed by any persons.
 The completion of the majority of the works will require Grant Funding as applied for by the PCG.
 The Council will support funding applications where appropriate.
 Outside of Grant Funding, the Council will look to use Commuted Sums if available.
 Both the PCG and the Council have to be realistic about what can be achieved on site and ensure that pre-programming of projects with appropriate lead-in times and available resources are given due consideration.
 If projects cannot be achieved through lack of resources or poor programming, then the project will not be taken on.
-Outsourcing of works to external contractors, as well as utilising the Council's tree team and applying for external woodland grant schemes (WGS), will be explored but should not be relied upon.
+Outsourcing of works to external contractors, as well as utilising the Council's tree team and applying for external woodland grant schemes (WGS), available Countryside Stewardship Capital Grants (January 2017) and Forestry Innovation Funds and Woodland Carbon Funding will be explored but should not be relied upon.